Idoru: Plot summary

-Chia, after being brought to the club run by Maryalice’s boyfriend Eddie, is helped to escape by one of the club’s employees who perceives that she is in danger.
+Chia, after being brought to the club run by Maryalice's boyfriend Eddie, is helped to escape by one of the club's employees who perceives that she is in danger.
 She takes with her the contraband which was slipped into her luggage.
-When she meets with the local Tokyo chapter of the Lo/Rez fan club she is disappointed by their seeming indifference to the impending "wedding" and they inform her this is merely an unfounded rumor.
-Disbelieving, Chia decides to investigate on her own and seeks the help of her host Mitsuko’s brother Masahiko, an otaku who is a member of the hacker community the "Walled City" (a virtual community based on Kowloon Walled City).
+When she meets with the local Tokyo chapter of the Lo/Rez fan club, she is disappointed by their seeming indifference to the impending "wedding", and they inform her this is merely an unfounded rumor.
+Disbelieving, Chia decides to investigate on her own and seeks the help of her host Mitsuko's brother Masahiko, an otaku who is a member of the hacker community the "Walled City" (a virtual community based on Kowloon Walled City).
 Masahiko and Chia embark on a search for the truth to the marriage of Rez and Rei by going to the club where Rez announced the event, though the club no longer exists in the rapidly changing Tokyo scene.
-Masahiko is informed by other denizens of Walled City that he is being watched, both on the net and physically at his (and his sister’s) home.
+Masahiko is informed by other denizens of Walled City that he is being watched, both on the net and physically at the home of himself and his sister.
 Chia admits to Masahiko that she has found something in her luggage and that might be what the unknown men are seeking.
-The contraband turns out to be a highly illegal nanotech assembler, a device used for high-speed material fabrication, which Eddie smuggled in on behalf of the Kombinat.
+The contraband turns out to be a highly illegal nanotech assembler – a device used for high-speed material fabrication – which Eddie smuggled in on behalf of the Kombinat.
 Chia and Masahiko go to a love hotel to try to hide from the searchers.
-It is here that all the parties converge.
-When Chia and Masahiko link into the net, the Idoru (Rei) manifests herself in Chia's Venice simulation after she realizes that Chia is playing a part in her evolution.
+It is there that all the parties converge.
+When Chia and Masahiko link into the net, the Idoru (Rei) manifests herself in Chia's Venice simulation once she realizes Chia is playing a part in her evolution.
 Maryalice finds the hotel through their taxi record, letting herself into their room.
-Lamenting her recent breakup with Eddie over the botched smuggling operation, she tells them that giving back the device won’t stop them from being killed as witnesses.
+Lamenting her recent breakup with Eddie over the botched smuggling operation, she tells them that giving back the device won't stop them from being killed as witnesses.

-Masahiko and Chia go onto the Net to get the help of Chia’s friend Zona Rosa, who claims to be the leader of a Mexico City "girl gang" and from the denizens of the distributed system, Walled City.
-In short order, Maryalice’s boyfriend Eddie shows up with a member of the Kombinat to reclaim the nanotech device.
+Masahiko and Chia go onto the Net to get the help of Chia's friend Zona Rosa (Spanish for "pink zone") who claims to be the leader of a Mexico City "girl gang", and from the denizens of the distributed system, Walled City.
+In short order, Maryalice's boyfriend Eddie shows up with a member of the Kombinat to reclaim the nanotech device.
 This prompts Zona Rosa (who has been viewing events over the net) into making a terrible personal sacrifice to save Chia.
 Events rapidly come to a head when Rez and Blackwell arrive.
-Laney sees events occurring (and about to occur) in the datastreams and rushes with Lo/Rez’s support crew to the love hotel.
-A deal is struck and most of the parties are accommodated.
-The ultimate resolution is left open as to whether the Rez/Rei union is made possible with the nanotechnology that they have obtained.
+Laney sees events occurring (and about to occur) in the datastreams and rushes with Lo/Rez's support crew to the love hotel.
+A deal is struck, and most of the parties are accommodated.
+The ultimate resolution is left open as to whether the Rez/Rei union has become possible with the nanotechnology they have now obtained.